 The Authority's was served 18 subpoenas from the federal government from July 2015 to May 2016.
 The nature of the subpoenas related to potential conflict of interest with its former legal counsel.
 Additionally, federal and local investigators served the Authority with a search warrant.
-There was fraud committed by a former employee who resigned and was prosecuted for bribery by Federal Officials.
-Except for the foregoing matters, we are not aware of any fraud or illegal acts from October 1, 2017 through May 28, 2018.
+Except for the foregoing matters, we are not aware of any fraud or illegal acts from October 1, 2018 through May 9, 2019.